hwlee0103/python-basic-web-scraper/README.md

 .strip() to erase empty space string
 function:
 extract_job

-- extracting job items
+:extracting job items
-- make extracting part as a function like a module
+& make extracting part as a function like a module

+get_jobs function:
+start extracting job info from indeed page

 main.py
-save extracted job info to jobs array and print from main.py
+save extracted job info to jobs array and print from main.py import function from indeed.py as get_indeed_jobs instead of using it on main and import other many functions.